keithbsmiley-other/emilysite/_posts/2021-1-4-contentment-goals-resolutions.md

 1. Pre-contemplation: There is absolutely no intent to make a change in the near future.
 In fact, people don’t even realize their behavior is problematic.[^5] (This was me in about April/May of 2020.
 When I was making several different cakes a week, and eating them all without a care in the world.)
 2. Contemplation: There is a recognition that something might be wrong with one’s current behavior, but ambivalence toward change may still be prevalent.[^6] (This was me in about August/September of 2020.
 I realized that eating all the cake wasn’t good for me, but, I mean, my pants still fit so meh.)
 3. Preparation (Determination): Change is coming within the next thirty days.
 Small steps toward change may be occurring.[^7] (Me now.
 I want to change, and I did eat only half a bagel sandwich for breakfast rather than the whole thing.
 I’m calling it a win.)
 4. Action: Recent changes (within the past six months) have been made with the intention of maintaining those changes.[^8] (Hopefully, me in the future.
-Maybe by June or July.)
+Maybe by June or July 2021.)
 5. Maintenance: Maintenance of the changes (more than six months) are taking place with the intent to keep up the new behavior.
 (Hopefully, me twenty pounds lighter and, overall, having healthier eating habits around November/December of this year.)
-6. Termination: In this stage there is no desire to go back to the unhealthy behavior, and will not relapse (see: why crash dieting literally never works).
+6. Termination: In this stage there is no desire to go back to the unhealthy behavior, and will not relapse (see: [why fad dieting literally never works](https://www.emilywyattsmiley.com/fad-diets-and-macros)).
 This stage is rarely reached, many stay in the maintenance stage until they relapse.[^9]

 > Change takes time.
 Change takes contemplation.
 Change takes determination.

 Even if you do find yourself in the Preparation or Action stage, you may not know how to *make* a goal.

-For example, “I want to physically feel better this year.” is not a goal.
+For example, “I want to physically feel better this year,” is not a goal.
 It sounds a lot like a New Years Resolution, or, maybe, the impetus for a goal, but it’s not a goal.

 Goals are specific beasts.